Light2Dark/quality-of-life/README.md

 ![image](https://user-images.githubusercontent.com/19585239/195292149-ac7e48d1-8d98-4b85-9533-8616aca9a58d.png)
 ![image](https://user-images.githubusercontent.com/19585239/195292738-30a6ae22-a266-4456-9634-fc5ee7217ebc.png)

-As can be seen above, the air quality data has a few attributes and it's meaning can be referenced by the government website.
+As can be seen above, the air quality data has a few attributes and it's meaning can be referenced by the government website [APIMS](http://apims.doe.gov.my/api_table.html)

 **Note 1:** The data is updated every day at 12.00am GMT+8 (Malaysia Time)

 **Note 2:** The data is for the past 24 hours from 12.00AM on the date.
-If the date is 12/10/2022, the data is from 12.00PM on the 11th of October to 11.00AM on the 12th of October.
-Eg: \_2100 on 12/10/2022 is 9.00pm on the 11th of October while \_900 on 12/10/2022 is 9.00am on the 12th of October.
+If the date is 12/10/2022, the data is from 1.00AM on the 11th of October to 12.00AM on the 12th of October.
+Eg: _2100 on 12/10/2022 is 9.00pm on the 11th of October while _900 on 12/10/2022 is 9.00am on the 12th of October.

 **Note 3:** The fields have _ in front of them because BigQuery cannot store field names that start with numbers.